caitlinch/treelikeness/README.md

-# A new test statistic for treelikeness
+# A novel test statistic for quantifying trelikeness
 ##### March 6th 2020

 This repository contains code to simulate a series of sequence alignments and estimate a series of treelikeness and introgression metrics, including a new test for treelikeness called tree proportion.
+Tree proportion represents the proportion of information from an alignment that is included in the phylogenetic tree estimated from that alignment.

 ***
 ### Instructions to reproduce the simulations and analyses
 1. Clone the `caitlinch/treelikeness` repo
     * The repo contains 2 folders: `code` and `trees`
         * `code`: contains all code necessary to run or replicate the analysis.
             * Numbered files are a step in the pipeline.
-To replicate the analysis, run each of the four numbered files sequentially:
+To replicate the analysis, run each of the three numbered files sequentially:
                 * `1_simulateAlignmentsRunTestStatistics.R`
                 * `2_CollateData.R`
                 * `3_PublicationsPlots.R`
             * The `func` prefix indicates files that contain functions used for simulation and analysis
-        * `trees`: contains .txt files of the Newick trees used to fix topology in the simulations.
+        * `trees`: contains .txt files of the Newick trees used in the simulations.
 2. Download necessary software:
     * IQ-Tree (http://www.iqtree.org/)
     * 3SEQ (http://mol.ax/software/3seq/)